We started to title this . . .

 Since the stock servo comes with polymer gears, which break pretty

-easily, and the upgraded 2085X servo (metal gears) isn't any more
+easily, and the upgraded 2085X servo (metal gears) isn't much more

 powerful, we saw an opening in the market.

 This is why we created the mechanical kits to fit one of our great standard size servos into your X-MAXX.
 These make your life easier because

 in one package you get both the mounts to install the servo, plus the special control horn.
 Replace the stock stuff, ensure it gets enough juice to run at max output, and just like that . . .
 Bob's your uncle!